castillohair/paper-5utr-design/README.md

 - `analysis_random_end`: Code for analysis of the random-end MPRA libraries from Figure 3 and related Supplementary Figures.
 - `megatal_5utr_design`: Notebooks and scripts for 5'UTR design, used in megaTAL gene editing assays.
 - `megatal_gene_editing_analysis`: Code for analysis of megaTAL gene editing results
 - `models_sample2019`: Deep learning models from Sample, et al. Nat.
 Biotech 2019. must be downloaded and placed here for the code in this repo to work.
+See README file inside.
 - `polysome_profiling_data`: Polysome profiling data acquired in this study must be placed here for the code in this repo to work.
+See README file inside.
 - `polysome_profiling_sample2019`: Polysome profiling data acquired in Sample, et al. Nat.
 Biotech 2019. must be downloaded and placed here for the code in this repo to work.
+See README file inside.

 ## Requirements
-All code is written in Python 3.
 With the exception of the sequence design code (`megatal_5utr_design`), the following package versions were used:
 - `matplotlib` 3.5.1
 - `numpy` 1.22.1
 - `pandas` 1.4.3